Redot-Engine/redot-docs/community/tutorials.rst

 Tutorials and resources
 =======================

-This is a list of third-party tutorials and resources created by the Godot community.
-For resources, remember that there is the official `Godot Asset Library <https://godotengine.org/asset-library/asset>`_ full of official and community resources too!
-Also, have a look at this `huge list over at Reddit <https://www.reddit.com/r/godot/comments/an0iq5/godot_tutorials_list_of_video_and_written/>`_.
+This is a list of third-party tutorials and resources created by the redot community.
+For resources, remember that there is the official `redot Asset Library <https://redotengine.org/asset-library/asset>`_ full of official and community resources too!
+Also, have a look at this `huge list over at Reddit <https://www.reddit.com/r/redot/comments/an0iq5/redot_tutorials_list_of_video_and_written/>`_.

 Think there is something missing here?
-Feel free to submit a `Pull Request <https://github.com/godotengine/godot-docs/blob/master/community/tutorials.rst>`_ as always.
+Feel free to submit a `Pull Request <https://github.com/redotengine/redot-docs/blob/master/community/tutorials.rst>`_ as always.

 Where to start
 --------------

-The Godot video tutorials by `GDQuest <https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ/playlists>`_ are well-regarded in the community and often recommended as a gentle introduction to beginners.
+The redot video tutorials by `GDQuest <https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ/playlists>`_ are well-regarded in the community and often recommended as a gentle introduction to beginners.

-GDQuest's *Learn GDScript From Zero* is a free and open source interactive tutorial for absolute beginners to learn to program with Godot's GDScript language.
-It is available as a `desktop application <https://gdquest.itch.io/learn-godot-gdscript>`_  or `in the browser <https://gdquest.github.io/learn-gdscript>`_.
+GDQuest's *Learn GDScript From Zero* is a free and open source interactive tutorial for absolute beginners to learn to program with redot's GDScript language.
+It is available as a `desktop application <https://gdquest.itch.io/learn-redot-gdscript>`_  or `in the browser <https://gdquest.github.io/learn-gdscript>`_.

 Some tutorials mentioned below provide more advanced tutorials, e.g. on 3D or shaders.